Croatian court allows gay couple to become foster parents | DW | 20.12.2019

 Double rejection

-The couple appealed the decision with the Family Ministry, but their appeal was rejected.
+The couple appealed the decision to the Family Ministry, but their appeal was rejected.
 They then sued against the decision.

 Under Croatian law, same-sex marriages are not allowed.
 Life partnerships are equal with heterosexual marriages in all aspects except one — adopting children.
 The couple's attorney, Sanja Bezbradica Jelavic, argued that keeping the two from becoming foster parents amounted to discrimination.